Equal-area method for scalar conservation laws: Characteristic surface and integral solutions

 \begin{prop} Let $ f\in C^2(\mathbb{R})$ be strictly concave.
 Let $u,v\in\Upsilon$ be two solutions of \eqref{if1} with the properties \begin{enumerate} \item[(a)] $u^- < u^+$ and $v^-< v^+$ at every shock for $u$ and $v$, respectively, and \item[(b)] $u(x,0)=v(x,0)$ for all $x\in\mathbb{R}$. \end{enumerate} Then the $L^1$-norm

 \end{prop}

-\begin{proof} We slightly modify the idea Lax used for proving \cite[Theorem 3.4]{Lax}.
-Let $u,v\in\Upsilon$ be two solutions to \eqref{if1} with $u(x,0)=v(x,0)=h(x)$ for all $x\in\mathbb{R}$.
-Since they both lie on the same characteristic surface their difference $u-v$ can change the sign only in the shocks of either (or both) of these two functions.
+\begin{proof} Let $u,v\in\Upsilon$ be two solutions to \eqref{if1} with $u(x,0)=v(x,0)=h(x)$ for all $x\in\mathbb{R}$.
+Since they both lie on the same characteristic surface their difference $u-v$ can change sign only at the shocks of either (or both) of these two functions.
 Denote these sign-changing curves in $(x,t)$-plane by $y_k(t)$ and order them as

 We work on maximal open intervals of $t$ where the curves $y_k(t)$ do not intersect and the number of these curves does not change.
 For almost every $t\geq 0$ we can then write

 Now choose any interval $\left(y_k(t),y_{k+1}(t)\right)$, $1\leq k\leq n$.
 Without loss of generality we may assume that $u(x,t) > v(x,t)$ on this interval, hence the absolute value under the integral defining $p_k(t)$ can be omitted.